richsalz/nomcom-changes/draft-rsalz-gih-nomcom-2years.md

 that they do not discuss *N+1* items with someone who was a participant in *N* and *N-1*.

-Indeed, a key goal of this document is to introduce greater continuity across NomComs/
+Note, however, that the key goal of this document is to introduce greater continuity across NomComs.

 # IANA Considerations